 Jobs for Tennessee Graduates (JTG) places a career specialist in high schools to provide job readiness instruction, opportunities for leadership development, interventions to aid in school completion and post-graduation assistance.
 This program serves students who have been identified by school officials as having one or more barriers to success.
 Primary funding is on a cost-reimbursement basis by the State Department of Education, Department of Labor and Nashville Career Advancement Center.
 In recent years, the program was expanded to include selected 7th and 8th grade students at Cameron & Wright Middle Schools.
 Through this initiative, students focus on career exploration.
-The middle school program is funded by the Community Enhancement Fund and Education First Funds.
+The middle school program is funded by the Community Enhancement Fund, Education First Funds and the Nashville After Zone Alliance.